 note: adopted 1915; the anthem's seven verses chronicle Honduran history; on official occasions, only the chorus and last verse are sung

-Hungary name: "Himnusz" (Hymn)
+name: "Himnusz" (Hymn)

 lyrics/music: Ferenc KOLCSEY/Ferenc ERKEL